 Women with PCOS often develop many small, antral follicles with eggs in them, however, the eggs fail to mature properly so they are never ovulated.
 Most women with PCOS do not ovulate or don’t ovulate regularly.
 This is known as anovulation, and it makes it difficult to get pregnant without fertility treatment.

-Common medications used to help one conceive with PCOS include:
+Common medications used to treat PCOS:

 - Clomiphene (Clomid): An anti-estrogen medication that is often used for timed intercourse and IUI cycles though it is rarely used at CNY Fertility as a female fertility medication.
 If you’re OBGYN or fertility specialist is prescribing Clomid, you may want to ask about Letrozole.